 Objectives and technical challenges in the project

 In this step we propose to install a test bench in order to develop a new process for liquefaction of renewable hydrogen.
 The aim of doing a hydrogen liquefaction test bench is to better understand liquid hydrogen.
 Some tests to perform on the bench are already identified.
 These tests will lead to development of equipment and process optimization (pre-cooling and cooling cycle).
 Alternative solutions to the current and usual processes will be developed.
 The following table is presenting the different tests and the anticipated impact on the test bench.

+The technical challenges of the design of the liquefaction plant will be managed by ArianeGroup and ENGIE in partnership with FivesCryo for the topics regarding specifically heat exchanger and catalyst.

 Pre-cooling and cooling cycles